Packet loss is one of the most critical network performance metrics, but what is packet loss, what causes it, and how do you fix it?

 What causes packet loss on a network?

 The most common cause of packet loss on a network is overloaded network devices.
-Switches and routers will drop packets if they cannot process them in time.
-Other major packet loss causes include faulty equipment and cable.
+Switches and routers will drop data packets if they cannot process them in time.
+Other major packet loss causes include faulty equipment and cabling.

 How do you calculate packet loss?